sasgithub/Data_Analytics_cs/case-study/images/image_notes/Divvy_Stations_table.md

-This is a screen shot of the Divvy_Stations_2013 table take from QGIS
+This is a screen shot of the Divvy_Stations_2013 table taken from QGIS